chenz16/VehDetTrackProject/README.md

     heatmap = apply_threshold(heatmap, 2.3)
     labels = label(heatmap)
     image = draw_labeled_bboxes(draw_image, labels)

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps: